Top 10 Strangest Personal Collections You Won’t Believe

 10 Do Not Disturb Signs

-In 2009, Barbara opened the Collectible & Antique Chair Gallery, a museum that featured her impressive collection.
-People travel from all over America to see her tiny functional chairs designed as lamps, clocks, salt shakers, and cookie jars.
-Who knew a strange hobby like that could turn into a business?
+In 2009, she opened the Collectible & Antique Chair Gallery, a museum dedicated to her quirky collection.
+Visitors can admire chairs repurposed as lamps, clocks, salt shakers, and even cookie jars.
+What started as a personal aid has turned into a thriving public attraction.

 8 Air Sickness Bags